mdmatthias/Gameyfin-Desktop/README.md

 ### 🗓️ Planned Features
 * **Autodetect GameID:** To apply protonfixes without having to look up the GameID.
 * **Desktop shortcuts:** Automatically add desktop shortcut (and/or play button in the download manager) to launch the game with the same umu-launcher config as chosen during the installation.
+* **Protonfixes and Winecfg button:** To manually configure your Wineprefix if needed.
 * **Other ideas?:** Create a new issue/merge request and I will look into it.

 ---